Crystal Castles (video game): Development

 Franz Lanzinger was the developer of Crystal Castles.
-Lanzinger had been programming on his own since 1971 and dropped out of a mathematics degree at the University of California in Berkeley to pursue a career in scientific research.
+Lanzinger had been programming on his own since 1971 and dropped out of a mathematics degree at the University of California, Berkeley to pursue a career in scientific research.
 Lanzinger was a fan of arcade games and when his friend Brian McGhie was hired by Atari as part of a testing group, Lanzinger was recommended to Atari by McGhie due to his proficiency in coding in assembly language, and was hired in 1982.
 It was the first game he ever developed.
 Lanzinger later thanked McGhee, including his initials "BBM" in a level in Crystal Castles.

 Franz Lasinger was fan of the arcade game Centipede (pictured) and Millipede which used a trackball for controls.
 This led to using one for Crystal Castles.

 Upon arrival at the company, Lanzinger had to choose from a book on approved projects and picked one titled Toporoids, a variation of Atari's Asteroids (1979).
 He was without a development system for his first month at Atari, leading him to spend the first few months working on a mainframe computer creating three-dimensional backgrounds as the intended topology of the game.
 He recalled he would make five or so variants of the backgrounds each day.
 As he developed them, he began experimenting with them, and created an E.T.-like character that would move along the architecture.
 He started to feel like he could make a very different game than Toporoids.

 At this time, there was no theme or enemies in the game.
 Lanzinger and some co-workers began thinking of ideas for the game and developed a fairy tale theme such as moving trees and a witch from The Wizard of Oz (1939).
 The idea of Bentley Bear came from these sessions.
 The bear was initially named Bear Braveheart, which was changed by Atari's marketing team because they feared it would be offensive to Indigenous people.
 A competition was held among the engineering team to rename the character; Bentley was chosen.